24 Incredibly helpful tips to save money on travel

 14. Eat where the locals eat

 Avoid getting caught in the snare of high-end hotel restaurants or fancy spots aimed solely at tourists!
 Ask the locals where they eat, what’s their favourite restaurant?
 Be sure to tell them you’re after authentic food and not expensive food.
-One of the best meals Matt and I have ever had was at an easily-missed local restaurant in Ibiza, the kind of place you’d walk straight past if you didn’t know it was a restaurant.
+One of the best meals I have ever had was at an easily-missed local restaurant in Ibiza, the kind of place you’d walk straight past if you didn’t know it was a restaurant.
 It was cheap, delicious and incredibly memorable.

 15. Choose more affordable destinations

 Rather than planning a holiday to somewhere you know is out-of-reach, find a cheaper alternative.
-If you’re after a beach break try visiting Long Set Beach in Koh Rong, a tiny island in Cambodia.
+If you’re after a beach break, try visiting Long Set Beach in Koh Rong, a tiny island in Cambodia.
 Head to a remote Indonesian island and stay in a simple shack on the beach for a fraction of the cost!
 You’ll find yourself visiting somewhere most people haven’t been before and being blown away by the simple beauty of the place.

 11 Reasons to put Laos on your travel bucket list right now!